What is a Security Guard: Definition, Types, Management and Improvements

 Site instructions, post orders and guard briefings

 These are the guard’s “rules of the site.”
-They explain what to do, where to stand or patrol, who can enter, what counts as suspicious activity, and how to respond.
+They explain what to do, where to stand or patrol, who may enter, what constitutes suspicious activity, and how to respond.
 Briefings make sure every guard follows the same standard, not personal judgment.

 Supervision, patrol reporting and incident logs

 Supervision keeps quality consistent across shifts.
 Patrol reporting confirms that tours and checks actually happened.
-Incident logs document issues clearly so management can see patterns and take action instead of guessing.
+Incident logs clearly document issues, enabling management to identify patterns and take action rather than guess.

 Performance review, SLAs and continuous improvement